itsWindows11/OwlCore.Storage.OneDrive/README.md

 An implementation of OwlCore.Storage that uses MSGraph to access OneDrive.

 **NOTE:** This library is read-only for now, and doesn't support modifying folder contents.
-Check back later.
+Check back later, or feel free to submit a PR.

 ## Install